Defining Mock API Endpoints to Handle HTTP Requests

 Header Value equals somerandontoken

 then the http request must have a header named token and its value must be somerandomtoken.
-Otherwise, the client application will not receive any response back from the Api-On-Cloud API Server
+Otherwise, the client application will not receive any response back from the ApiOnCloud's mock API server

 If headers match type is ANY and